-Don’t just wait to see what BJJ opponents is going to do.
-Grab them, manhandle them, and determine what type of roll you are going to have.
+Don’t just wait to see what BJJ opponents are going to do.
+Instead, grab them, manhandle them, and determine what type of roll you will have.

 Brazilian jiu-jitsu practitioners are different.
 Besides, they will use their techniques such as De La Riva guard, spider guard, half guard techniques, etc.

-Though, this is a bit of good advice for a new BJJ guy who doesn’t know specific techniques to learn from them.
-Even though if you do not know what you are doing, it makes your opponent think for a second.
+This is a bit of good advice for a new BJJ guy who doesn’t know specific techniques to learn from them.
+Even if you do not understand what you are doing, it makes your opponent think for a second.

 It will stop his momentum and make him rework his plan.
 If nothing else, it keeps a guy from spinning around or trying to tap dance over you just because you don’t know how to defend yet.

 Do not allow your BJJ opponent the freedom to move around.
 Get as many of your hands (if standing) and hands and feet (if on your back) on him as possible.
 This puts you in the driver’s seat or at least slows your opponent’s progression.

 Never sit back and watch your grappling buddy.
 Instead, grab them and let them know they will have work when grappling with you.
 Here are a few techniques you can use: De La Riva – Spider Guard – X Guard – half guard.

 Sit Up Position And Legs Up Tips For A Tough Jiu-Jitsu Guard